kgamanji/rke-cluster/README.md

 ```

 **Copy SSH Keys**

 Copy the SSH key for each Vagrant box.
-This will allow the root access to the boxes without typing the password every time.
+This allows root access to the boxes without typing the password every time.

 _Note:_ The password for root access is `vagrant`
 ```bash